clean8s/gotip-built/README.md

 ### Daily builds of golang dev/gotip

-Using [gotip](https://pkg.go.dev/golang.org/dl/gotip) to install dev versions of go can delay CI/unit tests for **4+ minutes** as it goes through the whole toolchain compiling process.
+Using [gotip](https://pkg.go.dev/golang.org/dl/gotip) to compile dev versions of go can delay CI/unit tests for **4+ minutes** as it goes through the whole toolchain compiling process.